wsong1985/Stock-analysis/README.md

    - _There is a chance of creating bugs/errors during the refactoring process._

-   - _It is risky when the existing code doesn't have a comprehensive data set for a test, which will lead to a situation that the developer has no clue how to fix the new bugs/errors._
+   - _It is risky when refactoring code during testing phase, which will lead to a situation that the developer has no clue how to fix the new bugs/errors._

 - **What are the advantages and disadvantages of the original and refactored VBA script?**